 The Student Farm at Penn State is part of the larger Sustainable Food Systems program at Penn State and is focused on bringing together people from diverse backgrounds and interests to learn about where food comes from and to apply their unique skills and experiences to a farm setting.
 The Student Farm is a living laboratory and community gathering place that provides hands on engagement opportunities for students and volunteers to gain skills and knowledge about food production, harvesting, and marketing.
 Volunteers at the farm typically help with the day-to-day maintenance of the farm including planting, weeding, and harvesting as well as helping with campus and community events.
 The Student Farm can take large groups or individuals and needs volunteers year round.

-Sustainable Food Systems Program Coordinator: Leslie Pillen
+Associate Director, Sustainable Farm and Food Systems: Leslie Pillen

 Requirements for Volunteers: None, wear work clothes and closed-toed shoes, don't forget your water bottle and sunscreen.